• Home

 It is a small shrub, growing to less than a metre high, with thick blue-green leaves.
 The Ptilotus exaltatus flowers are typically pink or purple in colour.
 The striking flower spikes are about 10 cm in size, with dense pointed petals.

-They are heat and drought-tolerant plants that can also withstand light frost when established.
+They are heat and drought tolerant plants that can also withstand light frost when established.

-When to plant Ptilotus exaltatus
+When to Plant Ptilotus exaltatus?

-If you plan on growing Mulla Mulla from seed the best time to sow the seeds is in November.
+If you plan on growing mulla mulla from seed the best time to sow the seeds is in November.
 They then grow rapidly and flower from mid-autumn.
 Ptilotus exaltatus can be grown all year round but sowing seeds in warmer months is less ideal.

-Where to position Mulla Mulla?
+Where to Position Mulla Mulla?

 Ptilotus exaltatus should be positioned in a warm, sunny part of the garden.
 A sunny location is an essential ingredient of success when growing Ptilotus exaltatus.
 They should be getting at least around 8 hours of sunlight a day.

-Mulla Mulla is best potted or planted in hot, dry areas of the garden, with excellent water drainage.
+Mulla mulla is best potted or planted in hot, dry areas of the garden, with excellent water drainage.
 Rockeries or container pots getting full sun are ideal and they can look spectacular as a complement to other natives or annuals.

 Given the drought resistant nature of these Australian natives, they are ideal plants for putting in pots on a north facing patio or balcony, where other plants might suffer.
 Position in the middle or back of a garden display or pot, as the upright flower will contrast beautifully with those plants at the front.

-Ptilotus exaltatus Australian Gardening Guide
+Ptilotus exaltatus flowers

-Best soil for Pink Mulla Mulla
+Best Soil for Pink Mulla Mulla

 Ptilotus exaltatus need well-drained soil to thrive.
 A light, loose sandy soil is ideal, but it will do okay in most soil types as long as they are well-drained.
 Mix with lots of compost before planting.